goodmajo/ME382PentRob/README.md

 * I'm going to make a function that easily stops a pair of motors, probably once construction of the robot commences.
 * I'm trying my hand at making a library to do what these functions I'm writing do.
 It's not quite there yet, but it's close.
 * I still do not know how to use git.
 I'm working on this.

+## 11 - 10 - 2016 ##
+This time around there were pretty big changes.
+It took me forever to get these changes done because of school ,waiting for parts, etc, but I'm finally ready to post new stuff.
+* I made a class (MotorDrv) to deal with driving the motors.
+So far I just have functions to kill the motors (motorKill) and to drive DC motors with the (L298N) module.
+I'll add more motor drivers to this class as I'm able to get my hands on them.
+In any event, the code is a tad less monolithic now and *much* easier to read.
+* I started using a stepper to perform one function.
+For that I just use the stepper library everyone uses.
+Again, if I can figure out how they work I'll add steppers to my MotorDrv class.

+-Joel